Ulster Special Constabulary: Composition

-The IRA issued a statement which said that any Catholics who joined the specials would be treated as traitors by them and would be dealt with accordingly.
+The IRA issued a statement which said that any Catholics who joined the Specials would be treated as traitors and would be dealt with accordingly.

 Organisation

 The USC was initially financed and equipped by the British government and placed under the control of the RIC.
 The USC consisted of 32,000 men divided into four sections, all of whom were armed: